foliant-docs/docs/src/quickstart.md

 > **Why Foliant Uses XML syntax for Preprocessor Tags**
 >
-> It's common for Markdown-based tools to extend Markdown with custom syntax for additional functions.
-There's no standard for custom syntax in the Markdown spec, so every developer uses whatever syntax is available for them, different one for every new extension.
+> It’s common for Markdown-based tools to extend Markdown with custom syntax for additional functions.
+There’s no standard for custom syntax in the Markdown spec, so every developer uses whatever syntax is available for them, different one for every new extension.
 >
 > In Foliant, we tried our best not to dive into this mess.
 Foliant aims to be an extensible platform, with many available preprocessors.
 So we needed one syntax for all preprocessors, but the one that was flexible enough to support them all.
 >
 > After trying many options, we settled with XML.
-Yes, normally you'd have a nervous tick when you hear XML, and so would we, but this is one rare case where XML syntax belongs just right:
+Yes, normally you’d have a nervous tick when you hear XML, and so would we, but this is one rare case where XML syntax belongs just right:

 > -   it allows to provide tag body and named parameters
-> -   it's familiar to every techwriter out there
+> -   it’s familiar to every techwriter out there
-> -   it's close enough to HTML, and HTML tags are actually allowed by the Markdown spec, so we're not even breaking the vanilla Markdown spec (almost)
+> -   it’s close enough to HTML, and HTML tags are actually allowed by the Markdown spec, so we’re not even breaking the vanilla Markdown spec (almost)
-> -   it's nicely highlighted in IDEs and text editors
+> -   it’s nicely highlighted in IDEs and text editors